THE 2021 MEXICO CITY GRAND PRIX

 Free Practice 2 (3pm Local Time/ 9pm UK Time)

 Saturday 6th November

 Free Practice 3 (11am Local Time/ 5pm UK Time)

 The 2021 Mexican Grand Prix (1pm Local Time/ 7pm UK Time)

-- This will be the second race to be held on 31st October.
-It’s the first race to be held on this date since the 1999 Japanese Grand Prix.
+- The 2021 Mexican Grand Prix will be the third F1 race to take place on 7th November.
+The last race held on this date was the 2010 Brazilian Grand Prix.

 - Lap 53 of the 2021 Mexican Grand Prix will be the 1,400th racing lap to take place at Autodromo Hermanos Rodriguez in World Championship history.